amcauli/amcauli.github.io/project.md

 While it is possible that these differences will disrupt my final results, I don't think there is a feasible way to avoid them, as each optimizer uses different parameters for different reasons.
 Learning rate, for instance, has a vastly different effect for most of the optimizers, so it had to be manually adjusted at times to allow the optimizers to perform to their strengths.
 Again, all of these adjustments will be noted below.

+<h1>Dataset</h1>

+As this project was built around the Spring 2022 Kaggle Bird Species Classification challenge, my dataset is the given one from that challenge.
+If you'd like to learn more, check [here](https://www.kaggle.com/competitions/birds22sp/data).

 <h1>Hyperparameters</h1>

 For the most part, the following hyperparameters remained consistent throughout all experiments: